There are European and UK rules governing how you can ship waste into or out of the country.

 Other competent authorities involved in your waste’s journey will also receive a copy of your notification package, and may ask for further information.

-Once the competent authority of destination is satisfied the notification package is properly completed, they acknowledge this by completing block 19 of the notification document.
+Once the competent authority of destination is satisfied the notification package is properly completed, they have 3 working days in which to acknowledge this by completing block 19 of the notification document.
 They will send a copy of this to you and all the competent authorities involved.

 Any of the competent authorities involved may object, but only using reasons set out in the Waste Shipment Regulation.